Savindudam/MINIGAMES/README.md

 - Score = 1000 points minus penalties

 ### Tic Tac Toe
-- You are X, AI is O
+- You are X, Computer is O
-- Switch between easy (random) and hard (unbeatable) AI
+- Switch between easy (random) and hard (unbeatable) Computer
 - First to three in a row wins
 - Score = 500 for win, 200 for draw